JuanCantu1/Interactive-Memory-Game/README.md

 ---

 ## Continuation: Verilog HDL Implementation (In Progress)

 I am now revisiting this project and doing a Verilog HDL implementation.
-The implementation aims to replicate the functionality using digital logic and FPGA technology on the DE1-SoC board.
+The implementation aims to replicate the functionality using digital logic and FPGA technology on 'Specified FPGA board.'

 ### PART 8: Verilog Implementation